Task Assignment on Spatial Crowdsourcing [Experiments and Analyses] (Technical Report): Experimental Study

-For both real and synthetic data sets, we simulate the working ranges each worker as squares whose centers are at the locations of workers, and the length of sides of the squares are generated with Gaussian distribution within range $[a^-, a^+]$ \cite{kazemi2012geocrowd, to2015server}, for $a^-, a^+ \in (0, 1)$.
-For the count of required answers of each task and the capacity of each worker, we generate them following the Gaussian distributions within the range $[b^-, b^+]$ and the range $[c^-, c^+]$ respectively \cite{kazemi2012geocrowd, to2015server}.
-Meanwhile, for the required confidence of each task and the reliability of each worker, we produce them following the Gaussian distributions within the range $[q^-, q^+]$ and the range $[r^-, r^+]$ respectively \cite{kazemi2013geotrucrowd}.
-For temporal constraints of tasks, we also generate the deadlines of tasks according to the range $[rt^-, rt^+]$ of the duration of tasks with Gaussian distribution \cite{cheng2016task, cheng2015reliable, deng2013maximizing}.
+To simulate the synthetic data and the other properties of real data, we use a toolbox, SCAWG \cite{to2016scawg}, to generate data records for each time slot.
+For both real and synthetic data sets, we simulate the working ranges each worker as squares whose centers are at the locations of workers, and the length of sides of the squares are generated with Gaussian distribution within range $[a^-, a^+]$ \cite{kazemi2012geocrowd, to2015server}.
+In addition, we set the velocity of each worker as $v$.
+When the workers are idle, they move randomly within their working areas.
+Each worker will locate at the position of his/her latest task after finishing it.
+For the count of required answers to each task and the capacity of each worker, we generate them following the Gaussian distributions within the range $[b^-, b^+]$ and the range $[c^-, c^+]$, respectively \cite{kazemi2012geocrowd, to2015server}.
+Meanwhile, for the required confidence of each task and the reliability of each worker, we produce them following the Gaussian distributions within the range $[q^-, q^+]$ and the range $[r^-, r^+]$, respectively \cite{kazemi2013geotrucrowd}.
+For temporal constraints on tasks, we also generate the deadlines for tasks according to the range $[rt^-, rt^+]$ of the duration of tasks with Gaussian distribution \cite{cheng2016task, cheng2015reliable, deng2013maximizing}.
 Here, for Gaussian distributions, we linearly map data samples within $[-1, 1]$ of a Gaussian distribution $\mathcal{N}(0, 0.2^2)$ to the target ranges.